 - Note that if your stream is still region-locked, you should clear your cookies and refresh your browser.
 You may need to try more than one server.

 We recommend testing a stream with your VPN prior to the event.
 This will give you time to test different VPNs and VPN servers and to switch to a different streaming service if necessary.

-How to watch the 2020 Stanley Cup Final free
+How to watch the 2023 Stanley Cup Final free in Canada

 Where else can I stream the Stanley Cup Final online?

 The 2023 Stanley Cup Final will be broadcast in multiple locations worldwide.
 Most options involve pay-TV channels and services, so your best option, if you want to reduce costs, is to use the CBC with a VPN.
 However, there are some other potentially low-cost options for hockey fans.